salesforcecli/plugin-packaging/messages/bundle_version_create_list.md

 All filter parameters are applied using the AND logical operator (not OR).

-To get information about a specific request, run "<%= config.bin %> package bundle version create report" and supply the request ID.
+To get information about a specific request, run "<%= config.bin %> package bundle version create report" and enter the request ID.

 # flags.status.summary

-Status of the version creation request, used to filter the list.
+Filter the list by the status of the package bundle version create request.
+Valid values are Queued, Success, or Error.

 # flags.show-conversions-only.summary